Please see our Shipping & Returns page for information about shipping.

 Yes.
 The black seal is fitted onto the end of the plunger.
 There is no adhesive.
 To fit the seal back onto the end of the plunger, position the seal on the end of the plunger and then turn the seal while pressing it onto the plunger until it gets fully seated.

 The weight of the AeroPress Original (including the chamber and plunger, the filter cap, the filter holder, the pack of 350 filters, the scoop, the stirrer, and the funnel) is 13 ounces.
 The weight of the zippered nylon tote bag alone is 0.5 ounces.

 When camping, backpacking or traveling light, the parts of the AeroPress Original you would take along (the chamber, the plunger, the filter cap, and however many paper microfilters you thought you’d need) weigh 6.5 ounces.
 You would leave the AeroPress filter holder, scoop, funnel, and stirrer at home, and use whatever spoon you were already bringing on your hike as a scoop and stirrer.

-Holding AeroPress with the seal facing you, brace your fingers around the chamber flange and push both of your thumbs against the seal.
+Holding the AeroPress coffee maker with the seal facing you, brace your fingers around the chamber flange and push both of your thumbs against the seal.
 This will push the plunger up through the chamber making it easier to pull the two pieces apart.

 This is like removing a screw top lid stuck on a jar.
 You can try lubricating the filter cap with a little water or cooking oil to make it easier to turn.
 Or, you can buy a sheet of rubber like material that is intended to help you grip the lids of jars to make it easier to twist the lids – try using one of those.
 You also can try running hot water over the filter cap (not the chamber).
 The filter cap expanding with heat may make it easier to turn.

 AeroPress brand products are warranted against defects in materials and workmanship for one year from the date of purchase from an authorized retailer.
 If you think you purchased a defective AeroPress product that is under warranty, please contact us and report the problem.
 We will promptly be in touch.